 When I boarded the plane to Australia 2 months ago, I knew that a 4 month backpacking adventure was far too long for a blasè skin-care routine.
 I’ve dedicated years to trying various treatments, medication and products to improve my once oily and acne riddled skin, and I had no intention of reversing its improvement.

 So, here I am: a guinea pig that has been pacing the international hutch for so long that I don’t know which bed of hay I sleep on, figuring out the easiest and most efficient ways to look after my skin while travelling.
-And I’m sharing four major tips that have allowed me to keep my skin glowing at destination adventure without consuming too much time.
+And I’m sharing four major tips that have helped me keep my skin glowing at destination adventure.

 Say No To Sunscreen.

 Don’t put suncreen on your face.
 Of course, the minerals in sunscreen create an essential barrier between UV rays and your skin, but they also clog your pores.
 On the flip side, the also not-formulated-for-facial-skin chemicals in body sunscreen often irritate facial skin.
 So, to avoid breakouts, don’t put body sunscreen on your face.

 2. But Say Yes to an SPF Moisturiser.

 As sixties model and British cultural icon Twiggy once said, the golden rule for looking good is to “moisturise to ridiculousness”.
 This is especially true when travelling.
 Moisturise, moisturise, moisturise, but make it tinted and SPF.
 When you’re not applying sunscreen to your face you still need to protect it from UV rays.
 So, an SPF moisturiser is your skin’s best friend when travelling.
 To keep your skin looking extra glowy, opt for a tinted one that provides colour alongside moisturization and protection.